Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 “My only relief is knowing my picture is no longer on the wall of your Michigan State office.”

-Erin Mccann
+Erin McCann

 “I was told over and over again how honored I should feel for seeing Dr. Nassar … It was no honor.
 It was disgust.
-I took more than it should have from me.”
+It took more than it should have from me.”

-Jennifer Rood Bedford
+Jennifer Rood-Bedford

 “The road to healing looks steep from where I am standing now, but I am a warrior.”